 Macklin Celebrini is out week to week for the San Jose Sharks because of a lower-body injury.

-The No. 1 pick in the 2024 Draft, Celebrini had a goal and an assist in 17:35 of ice time in his NHL debut, centering the top line in a 5-4 overtime loss to the St. Louis Blues on Thursday.
-He did not practice Friday and was placed on injured reserve Saturday.
+Celebrini, who was selected with the No. 1 pick in the 2024 NHL Draft, had a goal and an assist in 17:35 of ice time in his NHL debut, a 5-4 overtime loss to the St. Louis Blues on Thursday.
+The top-line center did not practice Friday and was placed on injured reserve Saturday.

 "[He's] week to week.
 That's really all I've got," Sharks coach Ryan Warsofsky said.
 "I can't put a timeline on it, to be honest with you.
 I think week to week is right around where we're thinking.
 We'll just see how it progresses through his rehab here the next couple [of] days."